 Judith L. Striewig has been a resident of South Central Pennsylvania her entire life.
 Commercial real estate appraising is a second career path for Ms. Striewig.
 After college, she worked for several years in the field of technology as a computer programmer, data analyst, project manager, and business design analyst.
-In 2004, an opportunity to apprentice as a residential appraiser presented itself.
-She worked in the residential arena until 2008 when she made a move to appraise commercial real estate.
-She earned her general certification in 2011 and is currently a candidate for designation with the Appraisal Institute workings towards an MAI designation.
+In 2004 an opportunity to apprentice in the residential appraisal arena presented itself, until 2008 when she made a move to appraise commercial real estate.
+She earned her general certification in 2011 and earned an MAI designation with the Appraisal Institute in January 2018.
 Ms. Striewig has two children, enjoys being active, and loves traveling and seeing different parts of the world.

 M. Shane Rorke has lived in South Central Pennsylvania his entire life.
 He entered into the commercial real estate appraisal field in 1996 and has been appraising commercial real estate ever since.
 Mr. Rorke earned his general certification in 2001.
 With his wealth of experience Mr. Rorke has appraised most all types of commercial real estate.
 In recent years he has focused on land subdivision appraisal work and has tracked many Central Pennsylvania markets for in-depth absorption analysis.